HackTricks-wiki/hacktricks/forensics/basic-forensic-methodology/partitions-file-systems-carving/ntfs.md

 ![](<../../../.gitbook/assets/image (519).png>)

-With this data you can find **information about the file changes performed inside the folder** but note that the deletion time of a file isn't saved inside this logs.
+With this data, you can find **information about the file changes performed inside the folder** but note that the deletion time of a file isn't saved inside this log.
 However, you can see that **last modified date** of the **`$I30` file**, and if the **last action performed** over the directory is the **deletion** of a file, the times may be the same.

 ### $Bitmap

 The **`$BitMap`** is a special file within the NTFS file system.
 This file keeps **track of all of the used and unused clusters** on an NTFS volume.
-When a file takes up space on the NTFS volume the location is uses is marked out in the `$BitMap`.
+When a file takes up space on the NTFS volume the location used is marked out in the `$BitMap`.

 ![](<../../../.gitbook/assets/image (523).png>)

 ### ADS (Alternate Data Stream)

 Alternate data streams allow files to contain more than one stream of data.
 Every file has at least one data stream.
 In Windows, this default data stream is called `:$DATA`.\
 In this [page you can see different ways to create/access/discover alternate data streams](../../../windows-hardening/basic-cmd-for-pentesters.md#alternate-data-streams-cheatsheet-ads-alternate-data-stream) from the console.
-In the past this cause a vulnerability in IIS as people was able to access the source code of a page by accessing the `:$DATA` stream like `http://www.alternate-data-streams.com/default.asp::$DATA`.
+In the past, this cause a vulnerability in IIS as people were able to access the source code of a page by accessing the `:$DATA` stream like `http://www.alternate-data-streams.com/default.asp::$DATA`.

 Using the tool [**AlternateStreamView**](https://www.nirsoft.net/utils/alternate\_data\_streams.html) you can search and export all the files with some ADS.

 ![](<../../../.gitbook/assets/image (518).png>)

-Using the FTK imager and double clicking in a file with ADS you can **access the ADS data**:
+Using the FTK imager and double clicking on a file with ADS you can **access the ADS data**:

 ![](<../../../.gitbook/assets/image (517).png>)

-If you find an ADS called **`Zone.Identifier`** (see previous image) this usually contains **information about how was the file downloaded**.
+If you find an ADS called **`Zone.Identifier`** (see the above image), this usually contains **information about how the file was downloaded**.
 There would be a "ZoneId" field with the following info:

 * Zone ID = 0 -> Mycomputer
 * Zone ID = 1 -> Intranet
 * Zone ID = 2 -> Trusted
 * Zone ID = 3 -> Internet
-* Zone ID = 4 -> Unstrusted
+* Zone ID = 4 -> Untrusted

 Moreover, different software may store additional information: